isabelc/edd-software-specs/readme.txt

 requirements`

-* It adds the "Current Version" of the download to the purchase receipt list (on EDD's `download_history` shortcode).
-This is compatible with **EDD Changelog Plugin**.
-If that plugin is present, and you have entered a version in that plugin's metabox, that will override this version on the receipt page and in the Specs table on the downloads page.
+* It adds the "Current Version" of the download to the purchase receipt "Products" list (on EDD's `edd_receipt shortcode` shortcode).
+This is only if EDD Software Licensing plugin or EDD Changelog plugin is not active.

 * It lets you enable the Specs table only for downloads that need it.
 See FAQ for details.